Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/README.md

 ## Introduction

-The Gradle Catalog Dependencies Monitor Plugin is a plugin designed to simplify the management and monitoring of dependencies defined in a standard gradle catalog.
+The Gradle Catalog Dependencies Monitor Plugin is a plugin designed to simplify the management and monitoring of dependencies defined in a standard Gradle catalog.
 In practice, instead of using similar plugins in every project or library, everything is centralized by moving the checks to the catalog side.
 By default, this plugin connects to the **Maven Central repository** and the **Gradle Plugin repository** to retrieve dependency metadata and verify whether newer versions are available.
 It produces a detailed report in **HTML** or a **JSON** format, showing the results of this lookup and comparison process.
-The report is divided in two parts: the libraries' report and the plugins' report.
+The report is divided into two parts: the libraries' report and the plugins' report.
 Each report will visualize the status of the relative libraries or plugins.

-## Usage
+## Plugin general usage

-Basically after importing the plugin you can use this gradle definition to setup the plugin in the build.gradle file.
+After importing the plugin, you can use this Gradle definition to set up the plugin in the build.gradle file and after that running the plugin tasks.

+## Plugin configuration

 ```
 catalogDependenciesMonitor {